Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 ### Next reference

-You can define two ways to retrieve the next reference location, independently on the pagination mode chosen.
+You can define two ways to retrieve the next reference location, regardless the pagination mode chosen.
 The next reference must be either in the `body` of the first response, or in the header `Link`.

 #### Body location